Supporting our children and families

 Mentally healthy schools’ resources

-This useful link is full of resources that you can use to support your child’s mental health through this time.
-It is tailored specifically towards areas that they may need support with currently including feelings of loneliness and fears.
+This useful link is full of resources that you can use to support your child’s mental health whenever they might need it.
 Have a browse through and make use of this great resource.

 Reframing our thinking about problems